 Settled in Washington, DC since 2012, after nearly 20 years in the media and communications universe in Paris, Sophie Caporossi decided to develop a new activity.

 Strolling in the Washingtonian contemporary art galleries, Sophie discovered that the French artists were not much represented.
-As a result, she created Batignolles in DC to promote French contemporary art to knowledgeable collectors as well as to a broader American audience.
+As a result, she created Batignolles in DC to promote French modern art to knowledgeable collectors as well as to a broader American audience.

 Batignolles in DC selects French painters, photogs, sculptors unknown in the US and helps them to exhibit their artwork in the DC area.